 So far no true paludicultures have been established in Southeast Asia.
-However, during the past ten years numerous reforestation trials on degraded peatlands have been developed with promising results.
-Wetlands International promotes and facilitates paludicultures as they help stop peat oxidation and simultaneously provide sustainable harvests from peatlands whcih can be profitable and provide livelihood opportunities for local communities.
+However, during the past ten years numerous reforestation trials on degraded peatlands have been developed with promising results and around 400 species have been identified that could potentially be used in paludiculture.
+Wetlands International promotes and facilitates paludicultures as they help stop peat oxidation and simultaneously provide sustainable harvests from peatlands which can be profitable and provide livelihood opportunities for local communities.

 Non-timber forest products

 Paludicultures have the potential to be commercially planted on rewetted peatlands.
 A popular species often planted in reforestation attempts is Jelutung (Dyera sp.), a latex producing tree.
 The latex has a variety of uses, ranging from rubber to biological chewing gum production.